newatoms/beta/_private/customers/stby/pitches/The-Science-of-Color.md

 ## Goal

-To show the role color plays in designing services
+To show the competence and understanding of STBY towards user behaviour.

 ## Action

-We will write an article about the emotional and psychological effects of color and how it can influence our actions, citing specific examples from STBY's past projects.
+To show that STBY understands the behaviour of users and what influences their behaviour, we will write an article using the emotional and psychological effects of color and how it can influence our actions as an example, citing specific instances from STBY's past projects.

 ## What we need from you